If you are checking out subwoofers, there are two main factors or tradeoffs to consider – bass production and sound quality.

 Sealed enclosures are the best for all types of SQ audio equipment.
 SQ is more about creating the perfect sound than filling the room with sound.

-This makes sealed enclosures, also known as acoustic suspension enclosure, the most suitable.
+This makes sealed enclosures, also known as acoustic suspension enclosures, the most suitable.

 The air inside these enclosures helps in controlling the cone’s movement.
 Since the cabinets lack vents, their lower bass response rolls off at 12dB/octave.